scala/docs.scala-lang/contribute/hacker-guide.md

 ### Build

 The next step after cloning your fork is setting up your machine to build Scala.
-The definitive guide on building Scala is located at
-[https://github.com/scala/scala/blob/master/README.rst](https://github.com/scala/scala/blob/master/README.rst), but here's the summary:

 * It is recommended to use Java `1.6` (not `1.7` or `1.8`, because they might cause occasional glitches).
 * The build tool is `ant`.